-The Board of Statutory Auditors monitored the adequacy of the instructions given to the subsidiaries, having ascertained that the Company is able to promptly and regularly fulfill the reporting obligations required by law; this was also done by collecting information from the heads of organizational functions, for the purpose of mutual
+The Board of Statutory Auditors monitored the adequacy of the instructions given to the subsidiaries, having ascertained that the Company is able to promptly and regularly fulfill the reporting obligations required by law; this was also done by collecting information from the heads of organizational functions, for the purpose of mutual exchange of relevant data and information.
+In this regard, there are no particular comments to report.

-■ Intercompany or related party transactions
+Intercompany or related party transactions